paolotremadio/homebridge-automation-chromecast/README.md

 # Example: Dim the lights when I stream some video to my Chromecast
 1. Create accessory
-2. Use the switch as a trigger for an automation, set a scene of your choice
+2. Use the Motion Sensor as a trigger for an automation, set a scene of your choice upon start streaming (e.g. turn on the speakers)
 3. Start streaming to the Chromecast.
-The switch will turn On, triggering the scene
+The Motion Sensor will detect a movement, triggering the scene